donny-dynamite/Hacking_Windows_API/README.md

 Each folder contains a number of scripts to demonstrate concept
-- file_barebones: minimal comments, no constants/structs/functions etc
+- __barebones_ -> minimal comments, no constants/structs/functions etc
-- file_prod: 'production' level with above, also context managers, error handling etc
+- __prod_ -> 'production' level with above, also context managers, error handling etc

 Note: 'prod' scripts will contain a lot of 'superfluous' code, eg for interactivity, print() outputs etc

 # Hacking the Windows API with Python
-Notes from Brandon Dennis's course - Hacking the Windows API with Python (Udemy)
+Notes and work based from Brandon Dennis's course - Hacking the Windows API with Python (Udemy)

 <br><br><br>